fau-masters-collected-works-cgarbin/obfuscated-c-12-days-of-christmas/README.md

 Following the "obfuscation" theme, entries are identified by the author's name.
 Later this program became known as the "Twelve Days of Christmas", which already hints at what it does.
 For a while, it circulated widely and even became the [example in a paper about code analysis](https://dl.acm.org/doi/10.1145/318774.318944) (which also decodes it -- it's a great read).

 We will methodically modify the code until it becomes intelligible C code.
 Some of the steps could be combined into one step.
-However, the intention is to make one change at a time to see how each transformation makes the code better and also to backtrack only one change, in case it doesn't work (as it happens in real life example -- a good rule of thumb for experiments and research is "make one change at a time").
+However, the intention is to make one change at a time to see how each transformation makes the code better and also to backtrack only one change, in case it doesn't work (as it happens in real-life examples -- a good rule of thumb for experiments and research is "make one change at a time").

 We will start with this: